sst/sst/examples/typescript-monorepo/README.md

 That said, we've structured the repo in a way where components can be extracted into their own repositories once the boundaries become more clear and your team is ready.

-To facilitate this we are using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) which allows us to specify place multiple packages in this repo without the overhead of managing `node_modules` in each one.
+To facilitate this we are using [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) which allows us to place multiple packages in this repo without the overhead of managing `node_modules` in each one.
 Running `yarn` at the root will install all the dependencies across all sub-packages.

-#### Seperate Package Strategy
+#### Separate Package Strategy

-Because we're using Yarn Workspaces as mentioned above, it can be tempting to split up your project into many sub-packages.
+Since we're using Yarn Workspaces, it can be tempting to split up your project into many sub-packages.
 One per domain, one per service, etc.

 The reality is there is not much benefit to creating multiple packages.
 The one technical advantage is it allows having different versions of dependencies for different pieces of your system.
 While this is true, it's not a common situation.
-When using Typescript creating discrete boundaries has additional costs:
+When using TypeScript, creating discrete boundaries has additional costs:

-1. You lose the ability to take advantage of features like Typescript's renaming to rename all references to a variable or function.
+1. You lose the ability to take advantage of features like TypeScript's renaming, to rename all references to a variable or function.
-2. Packages need to be built before they can be imported, which means if working across multiple packages you'll need a complex Typescript watcher setup.
+2. Packages need to be built before they can be imported, which means if working across multiple packages you'll need a complex TypeScript watcher setup.
 3. More configuration to manage.
-You'll need a tsconfig.json per package to get things working exactly right.
+You'll need a `tsconfig.json` per package to get things working exactly right.

 However, it's still helpful to have discrete boundaries.
-In our setup, we emulate multiple packages without the costs through the use of Typescript package aliases.
+In our setup, we emulate multiple packages without the costs through the use of TypeScript package aliases.
 Code in the `core` folder can be imported using `import { Foo } from @acme/core`.
 See `backend/tsconfig.json` to see how this works.

 #### Backend Structure

 We've chosen to make two packages in the backend: `core` and `services`

-- `core` - This should contain all the business logic for your application.
+- `core`: This should contain all the business logic for your application.
 Someone should be able to import this package and do everything that your application can do.
 It should not contain any specific interface information like REST API details or GraphQL schemas.
 It also should not depend on any other code in this repo.

-  This roughly reflects [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) For a Todo application core might look like this
+  This roughly reflects [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design).
+For a Todo application, `core` might look like this:

   ```
   /core